RUB-Informatik-im-Bauwesen/FSE-inspection-tool/README.md

 </div>

-<h1 align="center">🔥🧯 Web-Based Fire Safety Inspection Platform Using ML Services 🤖📸</h1>
+<h1 align="center">🧯 Web-Based Fire Safety Inspection Platform Using ML Services 🤖📸</h1>
 <p align="center">

 This project is a **web-based tool** designed to simplify the process of **fire safety inspection and documentation** utilizing **FSE ML services**.